Advertise with Us!

 - Testing – SOAP web services are tested using SOAPUI.
 On the other hand, web browsers and extensions, such as Chrome postman, are available for testing RESTful web services

-Q: Could you name the core components of the HTTP request and HTTP response.
+Question: Could you name the core components of the HTTP request and HTTP response.

-A: Core components of HTTP requests are:
+Answer: Core components of HTTP requests are:

 - HTTP Version – Indicates version